clij/clij-docs/README.md

 * **Share efforts** I will not ask you to support coding this thing.
 However, you are welcome if you feel like sharing efforts.

 * **Communication is key** I do work a lot with ImageJ/Fiji and I do work a lot with OpenCL.
-Building the bridge between both might be a low hanging apple for me.
+Building the bridge between both might be a low hanging fruit for me.
 But again, I need to know other people views and opinions in order to make this project successful.

 Thanks for reading.
 Now, let's get started.